django-ftl/django-ftl/docs/api/activator.rst

    De-activate the currently activated locale.
 All Bundles will throw exceptions if you try to generate messages with them, until you activate another language.

+.. function:: override(locale_code)

+   A Python context manager that uses :func:`activate` to set a locale on entry, and then re-activates the previous locale on exit.
+It can also be used a function decorator.